 The challenge for managers during a downturn is to find the balance between pursuing too many unprofitable investment opportunities and passing up too many potentially profitable ones.

-Two very different ways of thinking about investment and risk are in competition.
+Two very different ways of thinking about investment and risk are headed for a showdown.
 One emphasizes the financial risk of investing; the other concerns the competitive risk of not investing.
-In normal times, the bearishness of the former tends to complement the bullishness of the latter.
-But during extremes in the business cycle, the author argues, the balance between the two can break down.
-Specifically, companies seem to overemphasize the financial risk of investing at the bottom of the business cycle, at the expense of the competitive risk of not investing.
-This is dangerous, in the author’s view, because it can create a lasting competitive disadvantage.
-Using examples from the semiconductor, paper and diamond industries, the author argues that it doesn’t make sense to stamp out either financial or competitive risk, even though financial risk could be eliminated by investing not at all and competitive risk could be eliminated by investing indiscriminately.
+In normal times, the bearishness of the former tends to (or is supposed to) complement the bullishness of the latter.
+But the balance between the two seems to break down at business-cycle extremes.
+Specifically, at the bottom of the business cycle, companies seem to overemphasize the financial risk of investing at the expense of the competitive risk of not investing.
+Once-in-a-cycle errors of this sort can create a lasting competitive disadvantage, which is reason enough to write (and read) an article on the risk of not investing while the economy is still weak.
+Risk — Financial and Competitive By risk, I mean what managers mean: failure to achieve satisfactory performance along some dimension.
+The financial risk of investing is the failure to achieve satisfactory financial returns from an investment.
+And the competitive risk of not investing is the failure to retain a satisfactory competitive position for lack of investment.
+Of course, it doesn’t make sense to stamp out either type of risk, even though financial risk could be eliminated by not investing at all and competitive risk could be eliminated by investing indiscriminately.